-At grocery stores, convenience stores and hardware stores across America, curious signs are popping up asking customers to pay with credit cards, debit cards or exact change.
-Is it because cashiers don't want to handle physical dollars and cents that could be contaminated with the coronavirus?
-Nope, it's because the United States is currently experiencing a coin shortage.
+At grocery stores, convenience stores and hardware stores across America, curious signs popped up over the summer of 2020 asking customers to pay with credit cards, debit cards or exact change.
+Was it because cashiers didn't want to handle physical dollars and cents that could be contaminated with the coronavirus?
+Nope, it's because the United States was experiencing a severe coin shortage.

-America's pennies, nickels, dimes and quarters haven't disappeared; the COVID-19 pandemic has simply disrupted the normal cycle of coin circulation.
-According to the U.S. Treasury, there were $47.8 billion of coins in circulation as of April 2020, which was actually $400 million more than in April 2019, but those coins are not moving through the economy like they should be.
+America's pennies, nickels, dimes and quarters didn't disappear; the COVID-19 pandemic simply disrupted the normal cycle of coin circulation.
+According to the U.S. Treasury, there were $47.8 billion of coins in circulation as of April 2020, which was actually $400 million more than in April 2019, but those coins weren't moving through the economy like they should have been.

-The Federal Reserve gives several reasons as to why there are fewer coins in circulation:
+The Federal Reserve gave several reasons as to why there were fewer coins in circulation: